belng/pure/docs/tooling.md

 ### Setup

-Webpack is already configured in the repo and you build the bundle using the command `npm run build`, or run the build server with hot reloading functionality with `npm run build-server`.
+Webpack is already configured in the repo.
 You don't need to install Webpack globally.
-To use the `webpack` command directly, install Webpack globally by running `npm install -g webpack` and install the dev server globally by running `npm install -g webpack-dev-server`.
+To use the `webpack` command directly, install Webpack globally by running `npm install -g webpack`.

+### Running

+You can build the client running the command `npm run build:client` or `webpack` if Webpack is installed globally.

 ## Running tests with [AVA](https://github.com/sindresorhus/ava)